borgmaan/xenophobia/README.md

 ## Case Study Notebook
 Below is an example of how I morphed my project notebook into a fully parsable time tracking analysis log.

+### Project Description
+Urgent grant related analysis request from MacKeigan Lab for a bunch of xenograft experiments.
+Experiments performed in 5 mouse models with 6 treatment tracks in each model.
+I figured this would be a good example of a project to begin leveraging git for my own research work.

 ### Data Description
 Xenograft growth data files can be found in the ./data/ directory.
 Each treatment X Model group has it's own file -- giving 30 data files in total.
 I ripped these out of a multi-sheet Excel file that was output from GraphPad :/